tjoyner/ofvioletsandlicorice/chapter9.md

 Baravalle looked at him with annoyance, continuing to play with the metal fence.

 "I'm on what's mine.
-Since yesterday evening, this farm is half mine &ndash; land, vineyard, and walls.
+Since yesterday evening, this estate is half mine &ndash; land, vineyard, and walls.
 Who are you?"

 He went over to meet him, coming out of the patch of light that had hit him in the face.
 He seemed to recognize him, and said with contempt, "Ah, you're the sommelier from Paris, who's come to teach us how to drink wine."